Marathon (US): 24° 41.684’N 81° 07.264’W

 The Agriculture guy counted all our fruit and vegetables then said that we could keep everything; nothing was mentioned about our pot plant on board.

-The Customs’ officer (lady) went through our fridges and advised we couldn’t have eggs.
-Given the option of cooking up 4 dozen eggs in 10 minutes or to confiscate the eggs: confiscate the eggs.
-The officer then returned a dozen to us and almost ordered us to cook them on the spot.
+The female Customs’ officer went through our fridges and advised we could not have eggs.
+Given the option of cooking up four-dozen eggs in ten0 minutes or to confiscate the eggs: confiscate the eggs.
+The officer then returned a dozen to us and almost ordered me to cook the eggs on the spot.

-One of the Customs Officer started looking through our CDs and DVDs and it struck me then that we had 3 X-rated DVD’s on board.
-Of course he found them and showed the head customs officer.
-With a look of disgust on her face, advised that these were illegal in Cuba, must stay on the boat, and not to give the CDs away or sell any.
+One of the Customs Officer started looking through our CDs and DVDs and it struck me then that we had couple of X-rated DVDs on board.
+Of course the officer found these and showed the head customs officer.
+With a look of disgust on her face, advised that these are illegal in Cuba, must stay on the boat, and not to give the DVDs away or sell any.

 Mini skirts, pole dancing shoes, and heavy eye makeup are all the go here…every man’s dream?